-The main membership criterion is the voluntary commitment made by the school leadership and community to promote UNESCO's values, ideals, and work through:
+The main membership criterion is the voluntary commitment made by the school leadership and community to promote UNESCO's values, ideals and work through:

 - a.
 Using innovative and participatory methodologies and approaches, - b.
 Providing safe, sustainable, nonviolent, inclusive and effective learning environments for all students, - c.
 Interacting with schools in their own country and other countries.
 These aspects of the commitment are examined in the application process.
-Members must also commit to fulfilling the membership commitments listed in Section 2.
+Members must also commit to fulfilling the membership requirements listed below.